Casco Viejo & the Cathedral

 This restaurant with three Michelin stars was about 20 minutes out of the city, so we grabbed a cab.
 It's not far off the highway but it's on this sort of nondescript road that feels in the middle of nowhere.
 Don't let that fool you.

-I am not a a blogger, not an influencer, not one to take pictures of my food (except sometimes on these trips).
+I am not a blogger, not an influencer, not one to take pictures of my food (except sometimes on these trips).
 I took a picture of. every. course.
 And I wrote up notes that night so I wouldn't forget it.
 I probably still have forgotten something, but here goes.

 This might be the most amazing dining experience I have ever had.